Pupil premium: funding and accountability for schools

 Using the pupil premium effectively

 The Education Endowment Foundation has produced a teaching and learning toolkit to help teachers and schools effectively use the pupil premium to support disadvantaged pupils.
-Its families of schools toolkit helps teachers learn about effective practice from similar schools.
+Its families of schools database helps teachers learn about effective practice from similar schools.
 It has also produced an evaluation tool to help schools measure the impact of the approaches they are using.

 You can find information on schools that have been recognised for their successful use of the premium on the Pupil Premium Awards website.
 We’ve encouraged all schools with excellent results to share their achievements, strengths and experience with other schools.